 Why so extreme on the wide end?
 For me, new, radical takes on landscape get my blood pumping!
-I love what these lenses can do to create fresh perspectives and even distort reality into something new and unusual.
-Not everyone is a wide shooter but, for those interested, these lenses are a blast.
+I love what these camera lenses can do to create fresh perspectives and even distort reality into something new and unusual.
+Not everyone is a wide shooter but, for those interested, ultra-wide camera lenses are a blast.
 Often, I don’t even go out photographing with any other lens.

 As far as the distortion that some want to avoid… I embrace it!
 Wider more flaring skies, wider more radical lead in lines… I love it all.

 A recent client from Chicago showed me his large portfolio of city-scapes with the Canon 11mm.
 My whole workshop was very impressed by his work.
 Some may say “yeah but it makes some straight lines crooked.”
 In some cases, that’s true; but unless you’re doing strict architecture photography, I say, “who cares!?”
 This is art.
 Get radical.
 Break the rules.
 Have fun.

-For this approach, because the eye doesn’t see like these lenses do, you really must take the camera off the tripod and experiment in free-form fashion.
+For this approach, because the eye doesn’t see like these camera lenses do, you really must take the camera off the tripod and experiment in free-form fashion.
 Go low to the ground… so as high as you can reach… walk around in free-flowing fashion watching the LCD or viewfinder (or both) every step of the way.
 Notice how even an inch can make a huge difference in the look of an image.
-Notice all of the possible compositions in even a small, scenic area.
+Notice all of the possible photography compositions in even a small, scenic area.

 My parting words for all you passionate landscape photographers?
 Try new stuff… break the rules… embrace the passion… and don’t be afraid of failure.